sb0y/QScreenShotter/README.md

 **How to compile and run on Linux?**

 You will need Qt plugin for QPA.
-In Ubuntu you can install it using command:
+On Ubuntu you can install it using the command:

 `sudo apt-get install libqt5x11extras5-dev`